Rhyme Time Town

-Rhyme Time Town is an American children's animated musical comedy television series developed by DreamWorks Animation Television that reimagines classic nursery rhymes from the viewpoints of two preschoolers, Daisy the puppy and Cole the kitten.
+Rhyme Time Town is an American children's animated jukebox musical comedy television series developed by DreamWorks Animation Television that reimagines classic nursery rhymes from the viewpoints of two preschoolers, Daisy the puppy and Cole the kitten.
 It premiered on June 19, 2020, on Netflix.
 A 10-episode sing-a-long series titled Rhyme Time Town Singalongs was released on December 22, 2020.

 Season 1 was released on Netflix on June 19, 2020.
 Season 2 was released on Netflix on June 15, 2021.